 Couples intensive therapy presents a unique opportunity for each partner to dig deep into the cycle of conflict that has kept them stuck for years, or a crisis that has arisen.
 This helps them take strategic steps to transform their relationship.
-However, intensive couples therapy is appropriate only for couples in which both partners are ready to put in the effort to make their relationship work.
+However, intensive couples therapy is appropriate only for couples in which both partners are really ready to put in the effort to make their relationship work.

 Intensive Couples Therapy can help couples: